Taehillah/Gate_Pass/README.md

-# Gate_Pass
+# Gate_Pass This is an access control Application.
-Gate Pass Application for the South African Air Force This App allows members to login and report their where-abouts
+This App allows members to login and report their where-abouts